KTH-SML/CodeRepositoryTCST/README.md

 ## Setup experiment

 Assume a roscore has already been started successfully.
-Go to your catkin workspace and source the turtlebot environment with the file [turtlebot_environment.sh](turtlebot_environment.sh) and start rqt:
+Go to your catkin workspace and source the turtlebot environment with the file [turtlebot_environment.sh](turtlebot_environment.sh)(make sure that the variables ROS_HOSTNAME and ROS_IP are set to your IP-addresse and that the ROS_MASTER_URI is set to http://<IP_addresse>:11311).
+To launch the GUI start rqt:

         $ cd <catkin_ws>
         $ source src/rqt_simulation_gui/turtlebot_environment.sh